 | Long trip or work | 20 GB or unlimited | Streaming and video calls without monitoring data usage |

-Before deciding, check the start date, validity in days, and if it includes hotspot (ours do).
-And if after Dubai you continue to another destination like Turkey, you'll be interested in the eSIM in Turkey for travelers guide.
+Before deciding, check the start date, validity in days, and whether it includes hotspot (ours do).
+And if your route continues to Europe after Dubai, the same logic applies with the eSIM for Europe.
 Choose your eSIM in a couple of clicks.

 Frequently asked questions

-Does WhatsApp work for calls in Dubai with an eSIM?
+Does WhatsApp work for calling in Dubai with an eSIM?

 Generally, yes.
-WhatsApp and FaceTime calls are restricted on local UAE networks, but many travel eSIMs route your traffic outside the country, so for those apps, it's as if you're not in the Emirates, and they work.
-Confirm this with our 24/7 Spanish support.
+WhatsApp and FaceTime calls are restricted on local UAE networks, but many travel eSIMs route your traffic outside the country, so for those apps, it's as if you're not in the Emirates and they work.
+Confirm this with our 24/7 Spanish-speaking support.

 Yes.
 Plans for the Emirates cover the entire country, so the same eSIM works in Dubai, Abu Dhabi, Sharjah, and other emirates.